SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Opening times and pics from inside

-For visitors traveling with children, one of the best free things to do in San Francisco in March is to take the family to the hands-on Randall Museum.
+For visitors traveling with children, one of the best free things to do in San Francisco in March is to take the family to the hands-on Randall Museum located in Corona Heights Park.

 This museum features a live animal exhibit, a greenhouse and gardens, a science lab, a woodshop, an art and ceramics studio, and a toddler playroom, all designed to encourage children to be creative and appreciate the world around us.